 The popular Apple River, located in Northwest Wisconsin near the Minnesota border, is close to all the action.
 The wild rapids satisfy the daring, while families and groups find this a fun place to cool off and relax.

 Timbered bluffs and rustic rock ledges.
 Quiet water with an occasional rush of rapids.
 Sounds perfect for a tubing trip!
-You can find this river in the Southwest corner of Wisconsin near Iowa.
+You can find Grant River in the southwest corner of Wisconsin near the Iowa border.

 Beautiful wooded shorelines with rugged rock formations are abundant on the Lower Wisconsin River.
 With plenty of sandbars and islands for relaxing and exploring, this is one of Wisconsin’s most popular river tubing destinations.

 Keep the fun going–find other tubing and rafting spots near you!